Lacrosse: Olympic Games

 Field lacrosse was a medal sport in the 1904 and the 1908 Summer Olympics.
 In 1904, three teams competed in the games held in St. Louis.
 Two Canadian teams, the Winnipeg Shamrocks and a team of Mohawk people from the Iroquois Confederacy, plus the local St. Louis Amateur Athletic Association team representing the United States participated.
 The Winnipeg Shamrocks captured the gold medal.
 The 1908 games held in London, England, featured only two teams, representing Canada and Great Britain.
 The Canadians again won the gold medal in a single championship match by a score of 14–10.

 In the 1928, 1932, and the 1948 Summer Olympics, lacrosse was a demonstration sport.
 The 1928 Olympics in Amsterdam featured three teams: the United States, Canada, and Great Britain.
 The 1932 games in Los Angeles featured a three-game exhibition between a Canadian all-star team and the United States.
 The United States was represented by Johns Hopkins in both the 1928 and 1932 Olympics.
 The 1948 games featured an exhibition by an "All-England" team organized by the English Lacrosse Union and the collegiate lacrosse team from Rensselaer Polytechnic Institute representing the United States.
 This exhibition match ended in a 5–5 tie.

 Efforts were made to include lacrosse as an exhibition sport at the 1996 Summer Olympics in Atlanta, Georgia, and the 2000 Summer Olympics in Sydney, Australia, but they were not successful.

 An obstacle for lacrosse to return to the Olympics has been insufficient international participation.
 To be considered for the Olympics, a sport had to be played on four continents and by at least 75 countries.
 Lacrosse is played on all six continents, but as of August 2019 when Ghana joined, there are only 63 countries playing the sport.
 However, nowadays numeric criteria about widely practiced sports have been abolished.
-The International Olympic Committee granted provisional status to World Lacrosse in 2018 and Lacrosse may be included in the 2028 Summer Olympics.
-In August 2022, It was announced that nine sports had made the shortlist to be included in the games, among them lacrosse, with presentations expected to be made later that month.
+The International Olympic Committee granted provisional status to World Lacrosse in 2018.
+In August 2022, it was announced that nine sports had made the shortlist to be included in the games, among them lacrosse, with presentations expected to be made later that month.
+In October 2023, the LA28 Organizing Committee announced that it had recommended lacrosse as one of five sports that may be added to the program for the 2028 Summer Olympics.
+On October 16, 2023, lacrosse received approval from the International Olympic Committee for inclusion in the 2028 Summer Olympics in Los Angeles.